mikaelvesavuori/step-functions-multidomain-orchestration-demo/README.md

 # Step Functions Multi-domain Orchestration Demo

-The project demonstrates an architecture for orchestrating multiple domains with a serverless Step Functions workflow.
+This project demonstrates an architecture for orchestrating multiple domains with a serverless Step Functions workflow.

 It demonstrates: